telerik/blazor-docs/getting-started/what-you-need.md

 The Telerik Blazor components render all their built-in labels through this localization mechanism for consistency, even when .NET localization is not used.

-Register the Telerik service in all projects that will use Telerik Blazor components.
+Register the Telerik service in all projects that use Telerik Blazor components.

 >caption Program.cs or MauiProgram.cs